mgopshtein/cudacpp/README.md

 # cudacpp
-C++ convenience classes to be used with CUDA code, for both the host and the kerlel parts.
+C++ convenience classes to be used with CUDA code, for both the host and the kernel parts.